Materials and Techniques

 Early 19th century cradle on the reverse of

 perimeter strainer (since removed.)

-The presumed use of a working frame, such as Leonardo describes, begs the question of when it was replaced by a decorative frame.
-It is documented that Leonardo had at least four paintings with him in Amboise.
-On October 10, 1517, Cardinal Luigi d’Aragona and his secretary, Antonio de Beatis, visited the artist.
-De Beatis records in his travel diary that they were shown the Mona Lisa, the Virgin and Child with Saint Anne, Saint John the Baptist, and the Belle Ferronière.
+The presumed use of a working frame such as Leonardo describes begs the question of whether its members were composed of decorative moldings, like Flemish frames and when they were replaced by more elaborate frames, suitable for a royal collection.
+It is documented that Leonardo had three paintings with him in Clos Lucé when he was visited by Cardinal Luigi d’Aragona and his secretary, Antonio de Beatis on October 10, 1517.
+De Beatis records in his travel diary that they were shown a portrait of a Florentine lady, probably the Mona Lisa, the Virgin and Child with Saint Anne, and a Saint John the Baptist.
 He does not mention whether or not they were framed.
-All four paintings were acquired by the French crown after the painter’s death in 1519 and were presumably fitted into traditionally constructed frames with a rabbet, and not slotted frames.
-By 1625, when Cassiano dal Pozzo saw the Mona Lisa on a visit to Fontainebleau, it was in a walnut frame.
-This would have been appropriate for sixteenth-century taste and may have been the painting’s first decorative frame.
+All three paintings were acquired by the French crown in 1518 and were presumably fitted into a traditional frame with a rabbet, rather than a slotted frame.
+In 1625, when Cassiano dal Pozzo saw the Mona Lisa on a visit to Fontainebleau, he noted that it was in a walnut frame.
+This would have been appropriate for sixteenth-century taste.
 The frame historian, Timothy Newbery, informs me that walnut and gold parcel gilt frames derive from Renaissance studioli and were often used for portraits because the warm color of the wood was felt to harmonize with the middle tones and, according to humanist thought, brought the viewer closer to the subject.
-Walnut frames were used to frame a set of maps in Palazzo Vecchio as late as 1563.
-By 1625 a walnut frame would have been out of fashion but it had nonetheless been retained.
+Walnut frames were used to frame a set of maps in Palazzo Vecchio as late as 1563 but by 1625 would have been out of fashion.

-It is is also worth wondering what sort of damage to the panel might have been provoked when the original slotted frame was removed.
+It is is also worth considering what sort of damage to the panel might have been provoked when the original slotted frame was removed.